Ecommerce Growth

 Here are a few (very) compelling reasons why:

-• More businesses are improving supply chain resilience (while a giant like American Eagle is looking to create a shared services supply chain model for retailers, smaller businesses are strategizing their supply chain efficiency by improving the capacity of existing warehouses, increasing the number of picked orders per day etc.)
+• More businesses are improving supply chain resilience (while a giant like American Eagle is looking to create a shared services supply chain model for retailers, smaller businesses are strategizing their supply chain efficiency by improving the capacity of existing warehouses, increasing the number of picked orders per day etc and implementing effective solutions for supplier management.

 • Social commerce purchases are at an all time high (and this is especially promising for eCommerce businesses that don’t have a store.
 (According to eMarketer, social commerce buyers in the US are to grow from 80.1 million in 2020 to 96.1 million in 2022)